Health Encyclopedia

 • Plain noodles, rice, mashed potatoes, chicken noodle or rice soup

-• Limit fat intake to less than 15 grams per day.
-Do this by avoiding margarine, butter, oils, mayonnaise, sauces, gravies, fried foods, peanut butter, meat, poultry, and fish.
+• Limit fat intake to less than 15 grams a day.
+Do this by staying away from margarine, butter, oils, mayonnaise, sauces, gravies, fried foods, peanut butter, meat, poultry, and fish.

-• Limit fiber and avoid raw or cooked vegetables, fresh fruits (except bananas), and bran cereals.
+• Limit fiber, and stay away from raw or cooked vegetables, fresh fruits (except bananas), and bran cereals.

 • Limit caffeine and chocolate.
 Don't use spices or seasonings other than salt.